That dollar amount reflects a 34.6% acceleration since 2017 and a 57.2% uptick from 2020 to 2021.

 Below are exports from Bolivia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bolivia’s goods trail Bolivian importer spending on foreign products.

-Bolivia has highly negative net exports and therefore competitive disadvantages for computers and other types of machinery ranging from steam turbines and turbo-jets.
+Bolivia has highly negative net exports and therefore competitive disadvantages under the mineral fuels including oil and machinery including computers product categories.

 Bolivian Export Companies